almontez/Parkminder-Street-Cleaning-WebApp/email_micros/README.md

 ### test.js
 This file was built so that an example request could be viewed and the use of the microservice could be easily demonstrated.
 It is essentially a substitute for the back-end of the application which would be communicating with the email job scheduling microservice.

-A file which is calling this microservice may use request, [an npm package](https://www.npmjs.com/package/request), which can be installed using the command `npm i request`.
+A file which is calling this microservice may use request, [a node package](https://www.npmjs.com/package/request), which can be installed using the command `npm i request`.

 The file serves as an example call to the microservice.